-Information for Residents & Spectators
+Information for Residents & Spectators Sunday, May 3rd is Race Day

-As the Georgina Spring Fling and Georgina Marathon races continue to grow, we are faced with the challenge of managing the traffic along the course on Lake Drive.
+As the Georgina Spring Fling and Georgina Marathon races continue to grow, we are faced with the challenge of managing traffic along the course on Lake Drive.
 The area is evolving from a quiet, cottage community to a destination location.
 That comes with more people, more vehicles and an increased need for cooperation.

 We are working with the town of Georgina to continue to host a safe event while taking into consideration the needs and concerns of residents.
 Communication is absolutely key to ensuring that everyone involved understands the event scheduling and operations.
 Following is the most important information to be aware of.
 You can reach us at enduranceeventproductions@gmail.com